 Dr Kyla Thomas is a Consultant Senior Lecturer in Public Health Medicine at the University of Bristol and an NIHR Postdoctoral Fellow.
 She is also Clinical Director of the NIHR West of England Clinical Research Network.
-She holds Honorary Consultant contracts with Public Health England, South Gloucestershire Local Authority and University Hospitals Bristol NHS Trust.
-Her research interests are in pharmacoepidemiology (particularly around the safety of smoking cessation medicines and e-cigarettes), mental health (suicide and self-harm) and addiction (opioid painkiller dependence in patients with chronic non cancer pain).
-She is currently a member of the NIHR Academy and Chief Investigator on several NIHR HTA grants.
-She has received over £1.2 million of research funding.
+Her research interests are in pharmacoepidemiology (particularly around the safety of smoking cessation medicines and e-cigarettes), mental health and addiction.
+She is currently Chief Investigator on several NIHR HTA grants.

-Dr Thomas obtained her undergraduate medical degree with Distinction at the University of the West Indies before obtaining a Commonwealth Caribbean Rhodes Scholarship which allowed her to complete an MSc by Research Degree in Clinical Epidemiology and an MSc in Global Health Science with Distinction at the University of Oxford.
-She completed foundation training in the Oxford Deanery before starting the Public Health Clinical Academic Training Scheme in the Severn Deanery as an NIHR Academic Clinical Fellow in August 2008.
-She was awarded a PhD with Commendation from the University of Bristol in March 2014 and was appointed to her first Consultant post in November 2016.
+After obtaining her first degree at the University of the West Indies Dr Thomas won a Commonwealth Caribbean Rhodes Scholarship which allowed her to complete an MSc by Research Degree in Clinical Epidemiology and an MSc in Global Health Science with Distinction at the University of Oxford.
+She started the Public Health Clinical Academic Training Scheme in the Severn Deanery as an NIHR Academic Clinical Fellow in August 2008 and was awarded a PhD with Commendation from the University of Bristol in March 2014.

 A systematic review and network meta-analysis of the effectiveness and safety of smoking cessation medicines and electronic cigarettes